gujord/OpenAPI-MCP/README.md

 ## Integration with LLMs via MCP

-OpenAPI-MCP integrates with MCP, allowing LLMs to directly invoke API endpoints:
+OpenAPI-MCP integrates with MCP, enabling LLMs to directly invoke API endpoints:

-- **Dynamic Registration:** Loads and registers OpenAPI endpoints.
+- **Dynamic Registration:** Endpoints from the OpenAPI spec are automatically loaded and registered as MCP tools.
-- **LLM Invocation:** LLMs call endpoints directly using registered operation IDs, ensuring parameter validation and proper response formatting.
+- **LLM Invocation:** LLMs call endpoints using registered operation IDs, with all responses formatted according to JSON-RPC 2.0 (including a top-level `server_name`).
+- **Generic Server:** The MCP server is generic and can work with various orchestrators (like cursor and windsurf) without modification.

-This integration extends LLM capabilities by facilitating interaction with external APIs.
+This integration extends LLM capabilities by facilitating structured interaction with external APIs.

 ## Examples